andresalxortiz/MS-game/README.md

-# Minesweeper
+# MS
-Working Minesweeper game in C
+Minesweeper game in C